Bug Severity vs Priority In Testing With Examples

 - Severity is related to standards and functionality of the system; whereas, Priority is related to scheduling.

-- Depending upon the impact of bug, Bug Severity examines whether the impact is serious or not.
+- Depending upon the impact of the bug, Bug Severity examines whether the impact is serious or not.
 On the other hand, Bug Priority examines whether the bug should be resolved soon or can be delayed.

 - Bug Severity is operated by functionality.
 On the other hand, bug priority is operated by business value.